Felix-Zhenghao/phoneMateApp/README.md

 In this scenario, previous audio input can help the model memorize the user's intent, and current screenshot can let the model give immediate instruction.

 Of course, one case that may need more image context window is failure recovery.
 The model gives some wrong instructions and the user does that.
 The model may need more previous  images to enable it to give instructions like "go back and click...".

+### Q3: Why give audio instructions rather than deploy a fully automated agent to click for the user?

+That can be dangerous and not easy to realize technically, for now.

+### Q4: Why edge model for this scenario?

+- Always-there.
+This grants 100% uptime.
+For the elderly people, this can be very important.
+- Low cost.
+No API calls.
+Just electricity used.
+- Privacy.
+Screenshot may include sensitive info.